Forcepoint Security Manager **Featured Article**

 - Version: 8.5, 8.4, 8.3, 8.2, 8.1, 8.0, 7.8

-When trying to log into Triton Manager, or pull up the module or tab for a service (Web, Email or Data), and receiving errors on load.
+When trying to log into the Triton Manager or pulling up the module or tab for a service (Web, Email or Data), errors are being received on load.

 Is it a Manager issue or a Module issue?

 Forcepoint Security Manager (formerly known as Triton Manager) issues generally present themselves if the GUI itself will not load at all, either by an inability to log into the GUI, or retrieving an error when attempting to load the page for the login.
 Other areas specific to the Manager are under the "Triton Settings" option at the top right of the page, which is where administrators are assigned.
 To begin, please see: